okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 1. AWS::CloudFormation::Designer

 Describes how the resources are laid out in your template.
 This is automatically added by the AWS Designer.
+This helps the UI (x and y)

+2. AWS::CloudFormation::Interface

+Define grouping and ordering of input parameters when they are displayed in the AWS Console.